Navigating the customer journey is elusive and ever-changing, but solutions always exist.

 Allow yourself to make mistakes, learn from them and use that knowledge to improve the journey.

-A positive user experience can lead to increased customer satisfaction by making the product or service easy to use and understand.
-In fact, users tend to have higher satisfaction with products that are easy to use.
+A positive user experience can increase customer satisfaction by making the product or service easy to use and understand.
+In fact, users have higher satisfaction with products that are easy to use.

 Businesses can increase CLV by improving customer retention rates and increasing customer loyalty, which is where customer journey optimization comes in.